 As stated by the government statistics, around four people a day are injured or killed in fires connected with electrical faults, and electrical faults are the cause of almost half of all accidental UK house fires.
-Hence why every home should have a regular EICR check to ensure that all electrics are safe.
+Hence why every home should have a regular Electrical - EICR Certificate check to ensure that all electrics are safe.

 More and more insurance companies are requesting that periodic inspection is carried out on a regular basis.
 It may be required that electrical testing is regularly carried out and evidenced as part of your policy agreement.
 In most cases, the EICR will tell the insurance company if the accident was avoidable and it can help strengthen your insurance claim.

 If potential problems are identified early, they can be rectified before creating any further damage.
-In addition, the EICR offers solutions that improve the energy efficiency of the system and by reducing your energy consumption, you can also save money.
+In addition, the Electrical Safety - EICR Certificate offers solutions that improve the energy efficiency of the system and by reducing your energy consumption, you can also save money.